Hitoshi Ogawa

 Hitoshi Ogawa (小河等, Ogawa Hitoshi) was a Japanese racing car driver.
+He is the father of Ryo Ogawa, the 2015 Japanese Formula 3 champion.

 Career

-During the 1980s, he competed in several Fuji Grand Champion Series races.
-Ogawa won the 1989 All Japan Formula 3000 Championship and finished 2nd in the same championship in 1990.
+During the 1980s, Ogawa competed in several Fuji Grand Champion Series races.
+He won the 1989 All Japan Formula 3000 Championship and finished second in the same championship in 1990.
 In the same year, teaming up with Masanori Sekiya, he won the JAF Grand Prix All Japan Fuji 500km, held at Fuji.
 In 1992, he won the first round of the World Sportscar Championship in Monza in C1, partnering Geoff Lees.